-If you can't meet the deadline to file your tax return, you can get an automatic six-month filing extension from the IRS.
-The extension will give you extra time to get the paperwork into the IRS, but it does not extend the time you have to pay any tax due.
+The IRS understands that some Americans are busy during tax season and may need more time to get their tax information together and filed.
+If you can't meet the typical April 15 deadline to file your federal income tax return, you can get an automatic six-month filing extension from the IRS.
+The extension will give you extra time to get your tax documents to the IRS and avoid a late filing penalty, but it does not extend the time you have to pay any tax due.

-You must make an accurate estimate of any tax due when you request an extension.
-You will owe interest on any amounts not paid by the April deadline, plus a late payment penalty if you have paid less than 90% of your total tax by that date.
-You may send a payment for the expected balance due, but this is not required to obtain the extension.
+Taxpayers must accurately estimate any tax due when they request a federal extension.
+You will owe interest on any tax liability not paid by the April tax deadline, plus a late payment penalty if you have paid less than 90% of your total tax by that date.
+You may send a payment for the expected balance due, but doing so is not required to obtain the extension.

-Automatic Tax Extension by Filing or Making Payment
+Automatic Tax Extension by Filing or Making a Payment

-If you cannot file your tax return by the due date, you may be able to get an automatic six-month extension of time to file.
-For example, if your return is due on April 15, you will have until October 15 to file.
+If you cannot file your tax return by the due date, you should be able to get an automatic six-month extension of time to file to avoid the failure-to-file penalty for not getting your return to the IRS by Tax Day.
+For example, if your return is due April 15, your tax filing deadline will be pushed back to Oct.
+15.

 There are two ways you can use e-file to get an extension of time to file:

-- E-file and Pay by Credit Card: You can get a tax extension by paying part or all of your estimate of tax due by using a credit card.
-You can do this by phone or over the Internet.
-If you do this, you should not file Form 4868.
+- E-file and make a payment.
+You can get an automatic tax extension by paying part or all of your estimated tax due using the IRS' Direct Pay service, a credit card, or a debit card.
+You can do this by phone or over the internet.
+If you use this option, you should not file IRS Form 4868.

 You must request the automatic tax extension by the due date for your return.
-You can file your return any time before the six-month extension period ends.
+You can then file your extended return any time before the six-month extension period ends.

-You can file Form 4868 by phone anytime through April 15 (or the following business day, if on a weekend or holiday).
-The special toll-free phone number is 1-888-796-1074.
-Use Form 4868 as a worksheet to prepare for the call and have a copy of your previous year's federal income tax return available.
+You can file for an extension by phone anytime through April 15 (or the following business day, if on a weekend or holiday).
+The toll-free phone number is 1-888-796-1074.
+Use Form 4868 as a worksheet to prepare for the call, and have a copy of your previous year's federal tax return available.

-The system will give you a confirmation number to verify that the extension request has been accepted.
-Put this confirmation number on your copy of Form 4868 and keep it for your records.
+The IRS will give you a confirmation number to verify that the extension request has been accepted.
+Put this confirmation number on your copy of Form 4868, and keep it for your records.
 Do not send the form to the IRS.

 Extension-Related Credit Card Payment

-You can also get an extension by making an extension-related credit card payment by phone or through the Internet.
-Contact one of the service providers below.
-The processor will charge you a convenience fee for the credit card payment.
+The IRS does not accept credit card or debit card payments directly, so you will need to use one of the card processors listed on the agency's website.
+The processor will charge you a convenience fee for the credit or debit card payment.
 See the instructions for Form 4868 for more information on how to make an extension-related electronic payment.

-If your return is completed but you are unable to pay the tax due, do not request a tax extension.
-File your return on time and pay as much as you can.
-The IRS will send you a bill or notice for the balance due.
+If your return is complete, but you can't pay the tax due, do not request a tax extension.
+File your return on time, and pay as much as you can.
+If you are short on cash, you may be eligible to use the IRS free file program based on your income.
+The IRS will send you a bill or notice for your unpaid taxes.